4-5 minute read

 Our records group together individuals with the same surname who traveled on the same ship, a useful feature as you trace your ancestors forward in US census records.

 During the Great Famine, Irish workhouses, built to hold up to 100,000 residents and funded by local taxation, were overwhelmed by the sheer numbers of those in need.
-The records left behind from the time are must-search resources for tracing Famine family and Findmypast is home to the most comprehensive collection online.
-The following collections all include records from the Great Famine period.
+The records left behind are must-search resources for tracing family who lived through the Famine.
+Findmypast is home to the most comprehensive collection online.

-Often, you'll discover entire families listed together in workhouse registers, while board of guardian minutes books should mention anyone involved in the running of the overcrowded institutions.
+Often, you'll discover entire families listed together in workhouse registers.
+Board of Guardian Minute Books usually include the names of people involved in the running of these overcrowded institutions, so you can understand the full picture.

 Roscommon Journal, and Western Impartial Reporter, May 4, 1850